Port of Subic Bay: Spanish period

 Subic Bay's strategic location, sheltered anchorages, and deep water were first made known to the Europeans when the Mexico-born Spanish explorer Juan de Salcedo reported its existence to the Spanish authorities upon his return to Manila, after Salcedo arrived in Zambales to establish the Spanish crown, but it would be a number of years before the Spanish would consider establishing a base there.

 Cavite, which had been home to most of the Spanish fleet in the Philippines, suffered from unhealthy living conditions and was vulnerable in time of war and bad weather because of its shallow water and lack of shelter.
 Because of these, a military expedition was sent to Subic Bay in 1868 with orders to survey the bay to find out if it would be a suitable site for a naval yard.
 The Spanish explored the entire bay and concluded that it had much promise and thus reported their findings to Cavite.
-This report was not well-accepted in Manila as the Spanish command was reluctant to move to the provincial isolation of Subic.
+This report was not well-accepted in Manila as the Spanish command was reluctant to move to the provincial isolation of Subic Bay.
 Finally, in 1884, a Royal Decree declared Subic Bay as a naval port.

-On March 8, 1885, the Spanish Navy authorized construction of the Arsenal en Olongapo and by the following September, Filipino laborers were working off their taxes by working at Olongapo.
+On March 8, 1885, the Spanish Navy authorized construction of the Arsenal de Olongapo and by the following September, Filipino laborers were working off their taxes by working at Olongapo.
 To begin, the Filipinos dredged the harbor and its inner basin and built a drainage canal as the Spanish were planning to make Olongapo and their navy yard an "island."
 This canal also serves as a line of defense over which the bridge at the base's Main Gate passes.
 When the Arsenal was finished, the Caviteño, the Santa Ana, and the San Quentin, all of which were gunboats, were assigned for its defense.
 To complement these gunboats, coastal artilleries were planned for the east and west ends of the station, as well as on Grande Island.